MoritzMaxeiner/llvm-d/README.md

 cycle and are thus only available from version 3.3 upwards).

-Also note that the example also shows how to load the LLVM dynamic library from a specific path (here a subfolde "lib" in the application directory).
+Also note that the example also shows how to load the LLVM dynamic library from a specific path (here a subfolder "lib" in the application directory).

 Furthermore you can use "LLVM.loaded" to check whether any errors happened in the library loading process and then access them via the "LLVM.errors" property